 Tests to rule out other conditions

 - Imaging.
 You may undergo tests, such as magnetic resonance imaging (MRI) or computerized tomography (CT), to produce images of your brain and spinal cord.
-These tests can help exclude spinal disorders, such as spondylosis, a degenerative spine condition, or spinal stenosis, a narrowing of your spinal column that puts pressure on your nerves.
+These tests can help exclude spinal disorders, such as the degenerative spine condition spondylosis or narrowing of your spinal column that puts pressure on your nerves (spinal stenosis).

 - Muscle biopsy.
-Your doctor may perform a muscle biopsy, looking for evidence of typical nerve abnormalities caused by the polio virus.
+Your doctor may perform a muscle biopsy, looking for evidence of another condition that may be causing the new weakness.